winterZhao/sixstone/readme.md

 #### Description

-  This is a package, the aim is through a number of simple commands to achieve the function of the rapid generation of directory structure,which is similar to the express-generator, koa-generator.
+  This is a package,which the aim is through a number of simple commands to achieve the function of the rapid generation of directory structure,which is similar to the express-generator, koa-generator.
 In which I put a set of KOA document structure and a set of front-end gulp document structure.
 Of course, you can also use this package to build their own personalized DIY package, will be mentioned in the back.

 ## Installation